aam29dc/x86-AT_T-linux/README.md

 `as --32 main.asm -o main.o && ld -melf_i386 main.o -o main && ./main`

 ______________________________________________________________________________________________________________________________________________________
-immediate mode (`$`) on an element in the .data or .bss segment references the address, alone without immediate mode, it'll dereference the element to get the value.
+immediate mode (`$`) on an element in the .data or .bss segment references the address.
+Without ($) immediate mode, it'll dereference the element to get the value.
 Add positive number of bytes to the address to get further elements
 ````assembly
 .section .data
   arr: .long 0,1,2,3,4,5